rluisr/nomad-action/README.md

 | Name      | Required | Description                                    |
 |-----------|----------|------------------------------------------------|
 | version   | no       | If empty, used latest version                  |

+**IMPORTANT NOTICE**

+`nomad-pack` is under the preview and we can not download specified version binary.
+This actions now download `techpreviw-3`

 Locally test
 ------------